-Incomplete grades (G or I) will not be identified as repeated courses until the course work is completed.
+G grades will not be identified as repeated courses until the course work is completed.

 Students seeking to repeat other non-SHRS (prerequisites, electives, etc.) courses will be permitted to do so at the discretion of the program director.

 A student may repeat any course, except as noted below.